wahyusa/wahyusa/README.md

 # 🚨 Warning 🚨

 Welcome to my GitHub!
-A digital landfill where projects go to die and my youth slowly fades.
+A digital landfill where projects go to die and my youth fades.
 Let’s get one thing straight: I’m not “experienced”—I’m just old 😜.
 Like, *really* old.
 Old enough to remember when AI is nothing.

 ## 📊 Stats That Nobody Cares:
 - **Years of Coding:** 9+ (but who’s counting?)